Fr33yr/ecommerce-api/README.md

 # ecommerce-api

 ## How it works
-it requires a mongodb database url to connect. relevant links: https://www.mongodb.com/docs/guides/atlas/connection-string/ <br/>
+it requires a mongodb database url to connect.<br/>
+ relevant links: https://www.mongodb.com/docs/guides/atlas/connection-string/ <br/>

 the endpoints in local development: